University Hill Secondary School: Athletics

-University Hill offers a variety of sports to its students including volleyball, soccer, rugby, table tennis, badminton and basketball, but fail to find success in most of the listed.
+University Hill offers a variety of sports to its students including volleyball, soccer, rugby, table tennis, badminton, and basketball.
 In the fall, Junior and Senior Girls Volleyball is played in Vancouver Secondary Schools' leagues as well as Senior Boys' soccer.
 In the winter, basketball and table tennis are offered for both boys and girls.
 Boys' Volleyball, girls' soccer, and boys' and girls' tennis are offered in the spring.
 In addition, badminton is also offered throughout the year.
 All school teams are known as the U-Hill Hawks.
 In 1999–2000, The Hawks became provincial champions in swimming.
 Their team won by a landslide, setting several new records in both individual and relay events.
 All but one of the 9 records held by the U-Hill swim team are still standing.
 Ironically, there hasn't been a swim team since the Provincials in 2000.
 The U-Hill track and field team placed third in the cities in 2008.
 Their junior boys team came in first overall in 2007 and 2009.
-The U-Hill golf team was started up in 2007-2008 year and in the spring of 2009 U-Hill won City Championships.
+The U-Hill golf team was started up in 2007–08 year and in the spring of 2009 U-Hill won City Championships.
 However they were neglected from the AAA golf provincials for having been registered as a AA school.
 The U-Hill senior girls soccer team won the AA city championships in 1995 and 1996.
 The senior boys soccer team won the AA city championships in 1999 and 2004.
 They also made it to the city finals in the years 2006 and 2007.
 In 2014 the U-Hill girl's table tennis team took home the provincial championship beating out Burnaby North Secondary School in team competition and Magee Secondary School in singles competition.

 In 2017, the juvenile boys basketball team finished 2nd in Vancouver and 10th in the province.

 In November 2017, the Junior Girls' volleyball team won gold in the city finals and the Senior Girls' volleyball team placed 2nd place in the final.
 One year after the volleyball city finals, the Uhill Senior Boys Soccer team also captured the school's very first championship for the sport.